 The system owner or his or her designee for the system involved will, with input from data owner(s) and system administrator(s), make the decision about the level and type of authentication that will be deployed.
 The following types of authentication listed in order of strength are permitted for use on Longwood systems:

 - Network Address/Physical Location: May be used to restrict access to data or a particular service to persons using a specific networked device or any Longwood University networked device in general.
 "Proxy"-type services may be deployed where it is necessary to provide this access to Longwood users who are not physically attached to a Longwood network segment (e.g., library databases).
 An additional form of authentication will be necessary to ensure that the person accessing this proxy mechanism is indeed a member of the Longwood community and as such authorized to access the network address-protected services.

-- Personal Identification Number (PIN): PIN authentication will be available for use as a security measure for mobile phones.
-The PIN must be 4 to 5 digits.
+- Personal Identification Number (PIN): PIN authentication will be available for use as a security measure for smart devices.
+The PIN must be a minimum of four digits.
 Users will be responsible for safeguarding the integrity of their PIN.

 - Authentication Device: This level of protection makes use of password token technology in addition to a password, for systems requiring a higher level of individual accountability than a password alone can provide.
-The user must physically possess the device and know the associated PIN, in addition to knowing the password associated with the account.
+The user must physically possess the device in addition to knowing the password associated with the account.

 - Biometrics: Biometric authentication verifies a user's identity by requiring the capture of a biometric sample (e.g., fingerprint) and comparing that sample to a stored biometric sample that was enrolled by the user.
 This level of protection is appropriate for systems requiring a higher level of accountability than a password can provide and when a system for secure enrollment of users' biometric samples is present.